Vikash013/PersonalPortfolio/README.md

 # Portfolio Website

-A website I constrcuted using HTML, CSS and some JS to give readers an introduction to myself, how I got started into software development as well as display projects I have made.
+A website I constructed using HTML, CSS and some JS to give readers an introduction to myself, how I got started into software development as well as display projects I have made.

 Includes links to my LinkedIn, GitHub and to view my CV.
 Also has a contact form which can be used to send email messages to me, say hello!